top of page

 Apr 9, 2025: Edward files an Amended PDR.

-Apr-Jun 2025: Edward's wife in communication with bondsman on Edward's behalf that he will surrender if he loses his final appeal and mandate issues; bondsman says okay (texts deleted).
+Apr-Jun 2025: Communication with bondsman that he will report to jail if he loses his final appeal and mandate issues; bondsman says okay.

-Apr-Jun 2025: The TCCA refuses to read the PDR and sends the record back to the 7th COA
+Apr-Jun 2025: The TCCA declines to read the PDR and sends the record back to the 7th COA

 Jul 8, 2025: The 7th COA issues their mandate, officially signaling Potter County Court that they now have jurisdiction again to enforce Edward's sentence.